Shadow of the Noose

-Shadow of the Noose is a BBC television legal drama series about the life and career of barrister Sir Edward Marshall Hall.
+Shadow of the Noose is a BBC television legal drama serial about the life and career of barrister Sir Edward Marshall Hall.
 It starred Jonathan Hyde as Marshall Hall; Michael Feast as his clerk, Edgar Bowker; Leslee Udwin as Henriette Marshall Hall; and Terry Taplin as solicitor Arthur Newton.
 All eight episodes were written by Richard Cooper, produced by Colin Tucker, and first transmitted between 1 March and 19 April 1989 on BBC Two.
 It was a co-production with the Australian Broadcasting Corporation and Television New Zealand.